Building Confidence

 Chiu, A. W., Langer, D. A., McLeod, B. D., Har, K., Drahota, A., Galla, B. M., Jacobs, J., Ifekwunigwe, M., & Wood, J. J. (2013).
 Effectiveness of modular CBT for child anxiety in elementary schools.
 School Psychology Quarterly, 28(2), 141-153. https://doi.org/10.1037/spq0000017

-This study evaluated a modular version of the Building Confidence program for childhood anxiety disorders in two elementary schools.
-Children with anxiety disorders, referred by teachers and school staff, were randomly assigned to Building Confidence or a 3-month waitlist.
-Measures included the Anxiety Disorders Interview Schedule for DSM–IV: Child and Parent Versions (ADISC/P), The Clinical Global Impressions (CGI)–Improvement Scale, the Multidimensional Anxiety Scale for Children (MASC), and the Child Behavior Checklist (CBCL).
-Results indicate children who received Building Confidence experienced greater caregiver reported anxiety symptom reduction, and marginally greater child reported anxiety symptom reduction, compared with children in the waitlist condition.
-Building Confidence children were also most likely to be anxiety diagnosis-free according to evaluators' ratings at posttreatment and postwaitlist.
+Note: Due to the modifications made to the Building Confidence program, this study was not used in the rating/review process.
+The study used the same sample as Wood et al. (2006).
+The purpose of the study was to evaluate a modular version of the Building Confidence program for childhood anxiety disorders in two elementary schools.
+Participants were randomly assigned to Building Confidence or a 3-month waitlist.
+Measures utilized include the Anxiety Disorders Interview Schedule for DSM–IV: Child and Parent Versions (ADISC/P), The Clinical Global Impressions (CGI)–Improvement Scale, the Multidimensional Anxiety Scale for Children (MASC), and the Child Behavior Checklist (CBCL).
+Results indicate that children who received Building Confidence experienced greater caregiver reported anxiety symptom reduction, and marginally greater child reported anxiety symptom reduction, compared with children in the waitlist condition.
+Building Confidence children were also most likely to be anxiety diagnosis-free according to evaluators’ ratings at posttreatment and postwaitlist.
 Limitations include the small sample size, the lack of an active treatment control group, and the lack of assessment of functioning as an outcome.
-Note: Due to the modifications made to the Building Confidence program, this study will not be used in the rating of the program.

 Additional References